jdbaugher/BasicSeqPop/README.md

 	Options:
-	--file        The name of the fasta-formatted input file[default = ""] --nreads      The number of reads in each sample [default = 100] --samples     The desired number of randomly drawn samples [default = 100]
+	--file        The name of the fasta-formatted input file[default = ""] --nreads      The number of reads in each sample [default = 100] --samples     The desired number of samples of randomly drawn reads [default = 100]

 ## Authors